georgenicholson/multivariate_phenotype_data_and_code/README.md

 ```
 docker run --entrypoint Rscript --rm --workdir /home -v %MV_HOME%/multivariate_phenotype_data_and_code:/home georgenicholson/multivariate_phenotype_data_and_code:v2.0 --no-restore --no-save scripts/01_model_fitting_wrapper.R benchmark 5 1
 ```
-Analysis outputs appear in "/output/methods_comparison/", with the above analysis taking approximately 1.8 hours to run (see row 5 of Table A).

 ### Reproducing all analyses

-Here is the pseudocode for reproducing all analyses, with "row" referring to a row of Table A and "fold" a cross-validation fold of the data set:[^1]
+Below is pseudocode for reproducing all analyses, with "row" referring to a row of Table A and "fold" a cross-validation fold of the data set.
+Each (row, fold) analysis combination can be computed in parallel, so you can adapt the pseudocode to submit analyses as separate jobs to your server's workload management system.
+The total CPU time across all analyses is approximately four months, and the outputs are all generated in "/output/methods_comparison/".[^1]
 ```
 #!/bin/bash
 for row in {1..24}